Size, Weight & More -

 Cows are around 20% smaller than bulls.

-Main reasons for this limited life expectation can be found under " Threats, Competitors and Damage"
+Other main reasons for this limited life expectation can be found under " Threats, Competitors and Damage"

 How to find out a moose's age?
 Check his teeth (usually done